Being Green is different to being Labour. We believe in liberation from the state and the critical balance between people and planet.

 We very much want to work with Labour.
 But we are not Labour.
 Perhaps our biggest challenge to Labour is this: if you are a party that is genuinely for the many and not the few, will you adopt a voting system that doesn’t silence the many and privilege the few who live in marginal constituencies?

 It would trust the people, and open the door to working side by side where there is common ground – and disagree well where there isn’t.

 So, Owen, if you think Labour might be willing to shake off its shackles and genuinely embrace inclusive, sustainable politics for the 21st century, why not come and join us?
 Our door is open.

 Jonathan Bartley (co-Leader of The Green Party of England and Wales)Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.